 It is crucial to ensure the maximum efficiency and long lifespan of the generators used for offshore wind farms where environmental conditions are extreme.
 With countries working toward carbon-neutral goals, dysprosium is fast becoming a critical material for clean energy production.

 In China, the largest producer and consumer of wind energy, the demand for dysprosium is rapidly building up as the country scales up its wind power installations.
-Similar in Germany, the USA, and the UK, where they are increasing capacities of their wind energy resources, mainly through offshore projects that require dysprosium-based magnets for their turbines.
+Similar in Germany, the USA, and the UK market, where they are increasing capacities of their wind energy resources, mainly through offshore projects that require dysprosium-based magnets for their turbines.

 Renewable energy has been slowly penetrating the global front, and therefore, dysprosium finds a significant position in the industry of wind power.
 As nations like China have been investing huge amounts in the field of wind power, there is a direct positive relationship between that and the future use of dysprosium.